Computing well-balanced spanning trees of unweighted networks: Applications

 \subsection{Network visualization}

-Besides providing computational benefits, a network simplification technique such as a spanning tree can be useful in network visualization.
-Any visualization with a wiring diagram or some other approach is limited in the size of a network it can represent and in the structural characteristics of a network it can reveal~\citep{MM13,GFV13}.
-Classical algorithms for computing a layout of a network include spring embedding or force-directed algorithms~\citep{Ead84,FR91} and algorithms that embed the nodes in an Euclidean plane thus their Euclidean distance matches their network distance as best as possible~\citep{KK89}.
-It is, therefore, important that a spanning tree preserves the distances between the nodes of a network if it is to be used in network visualization.
+In addition to the computational benefits, a network simplification technique such as a spanning tree can also be useful for network visualization.
+Any visualization using a wiring diagram or other approach is limited in the size of a network it can represent and in the structural properties of a network it can reveal~\cite{MM13,GFV13}.
+Classical algorithms for computing a layout of a network include force-directed algorithms~\cite{Ead84,FR91} and algorithms that embed the nodes in a plane so that their Euclidean distance matches their network distance as closely as possible~\cite{KK89}.
+It is, therefore, important that a spanning tree preserves the distances between the nodes of a network if it is to be used with such visualization algorithms.

-\figref{apps:visual} shows a wiring diagram of a spanning tree of the largest connected component of the SICRIS author collaboration network~\citep{SICRIS}.
+\figref{apps:visual} shows a wiring diagram of a spanning tree of the largest connected component of the SICRIS author collaboration network~\cite{SICRIS}.
 The spanning tree was computed with the breadth-first search algorithm.
-The wiring diagram illustrates how authors from the same discipline cluster in certain regions and how authors from different disciplines collaborate.
-In contrast, the visualization of the entire network is much more involved~\citep{ADWM04}, while it provides limited insight into the patterns of author collaboration.
-Since there exists no objective measure of the quality of a network visualization, we refrain from providing any further subjective interpretation.
+The wiring diagram illustrates how authors from the same discipline cluster in specific regions and how authors from different disciplines collaborate.
+In contrast, the visualization of the entire network is much more involved, only revealing three clusters (see inset of~\figref{apps:visual}), while providing very limited insight into the patterns of author collaboration~\cite{SFCK19}.
+Since there exists no generally accepted quantitative measure for the quality of network visualization, we refrain from further subjective interpretation.